Katherine-Holland/running/README.md

     ```bash
     git clone https://github.com/Katherine-Holland/running.git

-    Replace <URL> with the URL you copied from GitHub,
+2. Replace <URL> with the URL you copied from GitHub,
     which should look like https://github.com/Katherine-Holland/running.git.

-    Navigate to the Project Directory.
+3. Navigate to the Project Directory.
     After cloning, navigate into the project directory by running:
+    ```bash
     cd repository-name

 2. Install Project Dependencies